jdandoy/EoverPAnalysis/Plotting/README.md

 ```

 ## Package Philosophy
-This script prepares a condor job.
-The job is defined in the macros/fill_script.py, which must have a function called fill_histograms. fill_histograms takes a HistogramFiller and books many histograms for plotting.
+A plotting job is defined in a script such as macros/fill_script.py, which must have a function called fill_histograms. fill_histograms takes a HistogramFiller instance, an output rootfile name, and fills histograms.
 Take a look inside of the script fill_scipt.py to get an idea of how this works.
+From a user's perspective, one does not have to worry about creating an instance of a "HistogramFiller" or defining the name of the output rootfile.
+The scripts responsible for shipping jobs to condor handle everything.

 All selections and variables to be plotted are defined as instances of the class "Caclulation".
-To define a new selection for the number of tracks, you could write the following function:
+To define a new selection for tracks in a plot, you could write the following function:
 ```
 from calculation import Calculation def TightIso(trk):